 12:00 Baked potatoes (500g) and pulses with a hot sauce – see below for details

 14:00 Peach slices, medium can drained

 16:00 2 poached eggs with 2 slices of gluten free toasted bread

 18:00 Pineapple pieces, large can drained

-20:00 Rice or mushy peas, tuna chunks or tuna flakes and pulses with a hot sauce (see notes below for the latter two items)
+20:00 Rice or garden peas or chopped tomatoes and tuna chunks or tuna flakes with pulses with a hot sauce (see notes below for the latter two items)